-In the case of all other records, the records must be kept for a period of at least five years following the date they were created.
+All other records must be kept for a period of at least five years following the date they were created.

 Employees or contractors who keep records for you

 Your employees who keep records (as described in section 3) for you are not required to keep those records after the end of their employment with you.
 The same is true for individuals in a contractual relationship with you, after the end of that contractual relationship.
 This means that you have to get and keep the records that were kept for you by any employee or contractor before the end of that individual's employment or contract with you.